The Creative Season You Need Right Now (And How to Know)

 When Seasons Don't Match Expectations

-Sometimes your inner creative season doesn't match what you think it "should" be.
-Maybe it's spring on the calendar, but your creative heart is in winter.
-Maybe everyone around you seems to be in productive summer mode, but you're feeling autumn's call to let go and reflect.
+Sometimes our inner creative season doesn't match what we think it "should" be.
+Maybe it's spring on the calendar, but our creative heart is in winter.
+Maybe everyone around us seems to be in productive summer mode, but we're feeling autumn's call to let go and reflect.

-This misalignment isn't a problem to solve—it's information to honor.
+This misalignment isn't a problem to solve—it's information that can serve us well when we embrace and honour it.

 Working with Your Season

-Once you recognise your current creative season, you can choose practices that support rather than resist its natural energy:
+Once we recognise our current creative season, we can choose practices that support rather than resist its natural energy:

 In Spring: Focus on exploration and gathering inspiration rather than finishing projects